OSLIST FAQ Version 1.2, or whatever

 self-organization and high degrees of freedom for participants.

-can find an Introduction to OST in many languages and resources and
+find an Introduction to OST in many languages and resources and links to

 For the record, Open Space Technology was developed by Harrison Owen, a

-better meetings after hearing that the best parts of a conference he
+meetings after hearing that the best parts of a conference he organized were

-organized were the coffee breaks.
-Open Space Technology meetings are
+the coffee breaks.
+Open Space Technology meetings are still known for

-still known for capturing the "buzz" that permeates the gathering and
+capturing the "buzz" that permeates the gathering and turning it towards